moolen/harbor-sync/README.md

 Harbor Sync allows you to synchronize your Harbor robot accounts with your Kubernetes cluster.

 ## How it works
-This project extends the Kubernetes API by adding a Custom Resource `HarborSyncConfig` and a controller that implements a reconciliation loop.
+This project extends the Kubernetes API by adding a Custom Resource `HarborSync` and a controller that implements a reconciliation loop.
 This loop takes care of creating and refreshing robot account tokens aswell as distributing the tokens into your namespaces as secrets.

-A `HarborSyncConfig` defines which Harbor projects should be synced with which namespaces.
+A `HarborSync` defines which Harbor projects should be synced with which namespaces.

 ![Harbor Sync Controller](./docs_src/static/harbor-sync-overview.png)